Dixie Brewing History

 - The purchase agreement was finalized in December 2016.

-- Dixie, new Dixie Light and Dixie Blackened Voodoo Lager initially will be available in kegs and 12-ounce longneck bottles.
-Dixie and Dixie Light also will be available in 12-ounce cans.
+- Dixie, Dixie Light and Dixie Blackened Voodoo Lager are available in kegs, 12-ounce longneck bottles and 12-ounce cans.
+Dixie and Dixie Light are also available in 16–ounce cans.
 Crescent Crown is the distributor in the New Orleans area.
-Additionally, there will be a variety pack of all three brews in 12-pack bottles where Dixie Beer lovers can try all three.
+Additionally, there is a variety pack of all three brews in 12-pack bottles where Dixie Beer lovers can try all three named the Dixie Dozen.

-- General manager of sales is Ken Caldcleugh.
+- Director of Operations is Jeffery “Mel” Coleman.
 Brewmaster is Kevin Stuart.